ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 ### Additionally Add Entire Certificate Chain

-A new, unmodified certificate's file might contain only the server certificate itself without the certificate chain (intermediate and root certificates).
+A new, unmodified certificate file might contain only the server certificate itself without the certificate chain (intermediate and root certificates).

 This might be sufficient for your browser (as it most probably already has the